AlexAndradeNet/appium-java-android-real-device/docs/CONTRIBUTE-java.md

 Keeping the code clean and readable is crucial.
 Follow the quote from Robert C.
 Martin (Uncle Bob):

-> "The ratio of time spent reading versus writing is well over 10 to 1.
+> "The ratio of time spent reading versus writing is over 10 to 1.
 We are
 > constantly reading old code as part of the effort to write new code. …making
 > it easy to read makes it easier to write."